fischit87/tariff_compare/README.md

 ## 📦 Manual Installation (without HACS)
 1. Download or clone latest release
 2. Copy it to your custom_components folder
+3. Restart Homeassistant
-3. In Home Assistant, go to Settings → Integration → Add Integration
+4. In Home Assistant, go to Settings → Integration → Add Integration